vlzhr/WavesDAO/README.md

-# Smart Contract for a Waves Association DAO
+# Smart Contract for Waves Association DAO

 You can try it in the auto UI: https://waves-dapp.com/3MsJ87eiwhT5eUMCmwjVm7VqP74qs48RheF